guinik/Translation-using-Transformers/README.md

 ## Installing the requirements <a name = "installing"></a>

 You can install anaconda using https://docs.anaconda.com/anaconda/install/windows/.
-Once set up, run the powershell, and move to the directory with the copy of the repository :
+Once set up, run the powershell, and move to the directory with the copy of the repository.
+Finally open the local server with:

 ```ShellSession
 $ jupyter notebook